tejasvtanna/next-js-blog-website/README.md

-Simple blog website using Next JS with latest like:
+Simple blog website using Next JS with latest features like:

 1. SSG using generateStaticParams()
 2. SSR